-Almost immediately after our first book appeared, people started asking us where they could buy prints of the photos.
+Almost immediately after our first book appeared, people started asking us where they could buy photographic prints of the photos.
 That seemed like a reasonable enough request, and we did include a few free prints with later editions as well as with Modernist Cuisine at Home, which we published in 2012.
 Encouraged by the feedback on our photographs, we decided to take some of the best images from our library of more than 200,000 and print them together, even larger and on nicer paper than in our previous books.
 The result was The Photography of Modernist Cuisine.

-An exhibit followed, turning the pages of our photography book into larger-than-life prints that traveled to museums in cities across the United States, including Seattle, Boston, and New Orleans.
+An exhibit followed, turning the pages of our photography book into larger-than-life art that traveled to museums in cities across the United States, including Seattle, Boston, and New Orleans.
 Some of our photographs have even been exhibited in art galleries in Le Havre, Milan, and Hong Kong.
-As the exhibit crossed the country, we heard from even more people wanting prints—in the same sizes and formats they were now seeing on museum walls.
+As the exhibit crossed the country, we heard from even more people wanting artwork—in the same sizes and formats they were now seeing on museum walls.

 The photos connected with people who see food as my team and I do—as something that inspires passion and curiosity.

 The photos connected with people who see food as my team and I do—as something that inspires passion and curiosity.
-My team and I looked into the idea of selling prints, but we honestly struggled with the idea.
+My team and I looked into the idea of selling artwork, but we honestly struggled with the idea.
 Existing ways of distributing art weren’t the right fit for getting the photos into the hands of the people who wanted them.

 That left us with just one way forward: to open our own gallery.
 We concluded that it’s the only way to show our pictures to people who might buy them, while also providing the right sales experience.
 That’s not surprising.
 You’ll find more and more brands, from Warby Parker to Tesla, are opening stores to directly connect with consumers.
 Brands that never had a storefront now do—you can visit the Microsoft or Apple store to purchase your next computer.
 Why?
 Because to present their products in the way they really want to, these brands need to have their own store.
-And so, the idea for Modernist Cuisine Gallery was born.
+And so, the idea for Modernist Cuisine Gallery by Nathan Myhrvold was born.